jjwon/jjwon.github.com/about.md

 - I have been taking an online video chat-based Chinese class in order to study the language more efficiently.
 - A friend and I have been working on a mobile web app for [Project Homeless Connect](https://projecthomelessconnect.org/), an SF-based nonprofit.
-- I'm currently re-reading [Thinking Fast and Slow](https://smile.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) by Daniel Kahneman.
+- I'm currently reading [Gödel, Escher, Bach](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach) by Douglas Hofstadter.
 Recently, I finished [Doing Good Better](https://smile.amazon.com/Doing-Good-Better-Effective-Altruism/dp/1592409660) by William MacAskill, from which I learned a lot about the effective altruism movement, and why we should think carefully about what charities we donate to.

 #### Projects

 Here are some things I've done.

-- At Operator, I designed and built an inventory scraper system, launched UberRUSH holiday integration, and hacked on parts of our Facebook Messenger experience.
+- At Operator, I designed and built a flexible inventory scraper system, launched same-day gifting using UberRUSH, and redesigned and rebuilt the chat app which powers half of Operator.
-- At LinkedIn, I revised ETL pipelines to ingest traffic from the new mobile app, and built a web app to prototype data transformation workflows.
+- At LinkedIn, I built a web app to prototype and execute different data transformation workflows.
 - With some spare time after work, I added a feature to one of Khan Academy's open-source projects, [live-editor](https://github.com/Khan/live-editor), and they wrote [a short blog post](http://cs-blog.khanacademy.org/2015/10/new-helpful-messages-for-our-webpage.html) about the work I did.
 - When I was a student, I was in a club called [Blueprint](https://calblueprint.org) which built apps for nonprofits.
 I worked on an Android app to make event check-in electronic instead of on-paper for [Project Homeless Connect](https://projecthomelessconnect.org/), and led a group of deveopers to build a web app to coordinate food recovery efforts for [Food Shift](http://foodshift.net).
 - At my first hackathon, my roommate and I built an app to find trending Instagram photos from different locations dubbed [Viewfinder](https://viewfinder.herokuapp.com/).
 It was the first web app either of us had ever built, and we struggled for pretty much all 24 hours, but it was immensely rewarding.